 Citizenship by residence

-The above citizenship exams are important to get a Spanish passport.
-The DELE A2 is a language test which shows if the Spanish language level is high-enough but it is not necessary for people who originate from any Latin America country.
-The second one, the CCSE, it is a cultural test which is not essential for people who studied in a school in Spain.
-If a person fails, has 3 different opportunities to retake it and then a fee of €85 needs to be paid.
+The DELE A2 is a language test that shows if the Spanish language level is sufficient.
+However, people from Latin American countries do not need to take it.
+Secondly, the CCSE is a cultural test, but not essential for people who studied in a school in Spain.
+If a person fails, he has 3 different opportunities to retake it, with a fee of 85 euros.

 Application of citizenship

 The application with all documentation can be submitted at the Civil Registry or online.
 Afterward, an appointment for the pledge of allegiance is made.
 Then, the passport and DNI can be acquired from a police station.
 The processing time is about two to three years.

 After approval, an oath is given to the King of Spain and the constitution.
 Then, people get their passports.
 As part of the European Union, citizens can vote in elections for the European Parliament.
 In addition, they have the right of free movement and can live and work around the European Union.